codeclimate/codeclimate-rubocop/config/contents/style/single_line_methods.md

 This cop checks for single-line method definitions that contain a body.
 It will accept single-line methods with no body.

+Endless methods added in Ruby 3.0 are also accepted by this cop.

 ### Example:
     # bad
     def some_method; body end